Ali-Haidar-159/flight-attraction-api/readme.md

 This project is part of the **W3 Engineers Ltd** assignment to build a travel guide solution with the following core functionalities:

-1. **Flight Search**: Search for flights between locations and display available flight lists
+1. **Flight Search**: Search for flights between locations (Covered only Mumbai , Dhaka , Kolkata) in this project
 2. **Attraction Search**: Search for attractions within specific locations

 ##  Tech Stack